Skip to content

 describe_<items>_paginator = regional_client.get_paginator("describe_<items>")

-# Paginator to get every item
+# Paginator to get every item.

 for page in describe_<items>_paginator.paginate():